nikilpawar27/Guess-The-Number-using-Python-by-computer/README.md

-# Guess The Number using Python by computer
+# Guess The Number using Python on computer
 Guess The Number game by using python
 In this game the user will guess the number of computer.
 The game is very simple the computer select any number from 1to10.